MRU-CSIS-1501/201804.asg.05.documentation/directory.structure.and.file.notes.md

 </pre>

 What this is telling you is this: each character in the left-most column except for the space (yes, there's a space on that last line!) is going to be colored with hex color `#000099` ![#000099](https://placehold.it/15/000099/000000?text=+).
 Each space will be colored with hex color `#888888` ![#888888](https://placehold.it/15/888888/000000?text=+).

+### PNG files

+These are image files created by turning each character into a single colored pixel.
+The color is determined by the associated color map file.
+If no color map file is provided, then the default color for every character/pixel is white!

+You can view the images using FileZilla.
+See the FileZilla info for more detail.

+### Hex color files

+These are just like the PNG files - except that instead of pixels, we have hex color codes.
+These files will be used in the automated marking process.